featurehub-io/featurehub/sdks/dart/client-dart-sdk/README.md

 });

 // this will cause the event source listener to immediately start.
 It has a close()
-// method to allow for shutdown final _eventSource = EventSourceRepositoryListener(sdkUrl, _repository);
+// method to allow for shutdown. this is the EventSource listener and will give you immediate updates final _eventSource = EventSourceRepositoryListener(sdkUrl, _repository);

 const featureXUnsubscribe = featureHubRepository.getFeatureState('FEATURE_X')